getify/You-Dont-Know-JS/getting-started/ch1.md

 But here's where you start that *journey* of getting to know the language a little better.
 I emphasize the word journey because *knowing JS* is not a destination, it's a direction.
 No matter how much time you spend with the language, you will always be able to find something else to learn and understand a little better.

-In this chapter we'll take care of some background and housekeeping details, and then in the next chapter we'll move into talking about the code parts of the language.
+In this chapter we'll cover some background housekeeping details, and clear up some myths and misconceptions about what the language really is (and isn't!).

 ## Name